Skip to Content

 Nutter Butter Mummies

 These Nutter Butter Mummies are some of the most adorable treats you can make this holiday season.
-They only require three ingredients, and a little bit of patience, to make them.
+They’re such a simple dessert too with only three basic ingredients (store-bought cookies, vanilla almond bark, and candy eyeballs).

 Ghost-shaped meringue cookies on an orange napkin with bats on it.